syyunn/captain/README.md

 ## About this Project

-This project is to simplify the different classes in our economy and to track the instances of those classes easily with simple code-blocks.
+This project is to simplify the different component-classes of our global economy and to track the instances of those compo-classes easily.

 ## Trackees